dlebansais/Easly-Language/Doc/Nodes/Type/KeywordAnchoredType.md

 + An inheritance clause.
 + A constraint conformance clause.
 + A typedef clause, unless the keyword is `True`, `False`, `Retry` or `Exception`.

+# Translation to C&#35;

+Keyword Anchored types, like other anchored types, are not translated to C#.
+See [Anchored Type](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Type/AnchoredType.md) for details.